buley/personal/src/content/success.md

 - Alignment with core values

 **Essential Truth**
-Success isn't about being comfortable—it's about living fully aligned with who I am, what I value, and what I'm capable of.
+Success isn't about being comfortable--it's about living fully aligned with who I am, what I value, and what I'm capable of.

 ## Success Metrics